angelalien/VRDL-HW1/README.md

 ```
 > Put the model file in the same level of python program file.

-You will get answer.txt for submission.
+After running, you will get some output files: answer.txt(for submission), predicted_images.pt